-Everything about Super Bowl screams money.
-And yet, you don’t need a fancy TV ad to take a piece of the Super Bowl sales.
-A couple of smart marketing and Super Bowl print on demand tactics orchestrated in advance can help you leverage your products and drive traffic to your store.
+Everything about the Super Bowl screams money.
+And yet, you don’t need a fancy TV ad to be a part of the Super Bowl sales.
+A couple of smart marketing and Super Bowl print-on-demand tactics orchestrated in advance can help you leverage your products and drive traffic to your store.
 And even if you don’t see a massive ROI immediately, it’s a unique opportunity to get brand exposure and drive more engagement through social media.

-So where can you start?
-Use this Super Bowl print on demand guide to explore the best strategies and ideas that can help you capitalize on the Super Bowl opportunity.
+So, where can you start?
+Use this Super Bowl print-on-demand guide to explore the best strategies and ideas to help you capitalize on the Super Bowl opportunity.

 Super Bowl Design Tips

-When you’re creating a design for a sports event but can’t use any of the team logos or team pictures, the options might feel limited.
-But that’s not true!
-While you’ll need to expand your creative horizons and approach the challenge from a different angle, there
+When you’re creating a design for a sports event but can’t use any of the team logos or pictures, the options might feel limited.
+But that’s not true – while you’ll need to expand your creative horizons and approach the challenge from a different angle, numerous print-on-demand design concepts prove to be profitable.
+Instead of focusing on copyrighted elements, explore things like legendary events or interesting facts about the Super Bowl.

 Here are a few quick ideas that could be developed into cool design concepts:

-You can also go for something funkier, like the 1.35 billion wings that Americans eat over the Super Bowl weekend.
-Other extremely popular Super Bowl foods include potato chips, tortilla chips, meat snacks, popcorn, deli salads, cheese snacks, deli sandwiches, salty snack dips, deli platters and vegetable trays.
+You can also go for something funkier, like the 1.42 billion wings that Americans eat over the Super Bowl weekend.
+Other extremely popular Super Bowl foods include potato chips, tortilla chips, meat snacks, popcorn, deli salads, cheese snacks, deli sandwiches, salty snack dips, deli platters, and vegetable trays.

 - One team, one dream